sahinakkaya/1brc/README.md

 # 1BRC: One Billion Row Challenge in Python

+This is fork of https://github.com/ifnesi/1brc.
+See [Changes](#changes) section to know what is changed.

 Python implementation of Gunnar's 1 billion row challenge:
 - https://www.morling.dev/blog/one-billion-row-challenge
 - https://github.com/gunnarmorling/1brc